Daniel Lowenstein, MD

 Dr. Lowenstein is a clinician-scientist who studies both basic science and clinical aspects of epilepsy.
 His laboratory studies (carried out from 1989 to 2002) have addressed the fundamental mechanisms of neuronal network remodeling that occur during epileptogenesis; i.e. the process in which a normal network transforms into a hyperexcitable network capable of producing or relaying seizure activity.
 The main efforts of his research group focused on the various forms of cellular reorganization that are observed in humans with temporal lobe epilepsy, and the parallels between reorganization in the adult nervous system and normal developmental processes.
 Important findings by his team included the discovery that seizure activity in an adult model of temporal lobe epilepsy causes a marked increase in the birth of hippocampal neurons, and the recognition that numerous molecules responsible for normal development are also expressed in this same brain region in the adult.
 These studies bear not only on the neurobiology of epilepsy, but also on the broader issue of neurodevelopment and the capacity for regeneration in the adult nervous system after injury.

 Dr. Lowenstein’s efforts in epilepsy research were recognized by the American Epilepsy Society’s 2001 Basic Research Award, an honor given each year to the foremost basic science investigator whose research “contributes importantly to understanding and conquering epilepsy.”
 He also served as president of the American Epilepsy Society in 2003-04, and was selected as the 2012 recipient of the Lennox Award, given to “a clinician-scientist who is felt to be among the most outstanding investigators in the field of epilepsy research."
-This year, he received an Ambassador Award from the International League Against Epilepsy (ILAE) “in recognition of outstanding international contributions to the cause of epilepsy.”
-He was also recently appointed as Chair of the ILAE Genetics Commission for the next four years.
+In 2018 he received an Ambassador Award from the International League Against Epilepsy (ILAE) “in recognition of outstanding international contributions to the cause of epilepsy.”
+He also served as Chair of the ILAE Genetics Commission from 2013-2017.

 Dr. Lowenstein has also been actively involved in defining scientific policy at the national level, having served a 4-year term as a member of the Advisory Council of the National Institute of Neurological Disorders and Stroke (NINDS) and Chair of the NINDS Clinical Trials Subcommittee from 2000-2004.
 He was also the Chair of the NINDS Epilepsy Benchmarks Committee since its inception in 2000 until 2016, and Chair of the NINDS Epilepsy Common Date Elements (CDE) Committee since its formation in 2008 until 2018.